Valentine44/git_training/README.md

 additional commit #1 to develop branch

+additional commit #2 to develop branch

 additional commit #1 to master branch for rebase task

-additional commit #2 to develop branch

-commitment (pun intended)

-commit #1 to develop branch for rebase task

 commit #1 to develop branch for rebase task